 Examining the Textual Evidence

 To unravel the mystery of authorship, a close examination of the text itself is crucial.
-The Prelude of the Founder of the Danish House presents a mythological account of the earliest Danish kings, tracing their lineage back to divine or semi-divine figures.
+And the Prelude of the Founder of the Danish House presents a mythological account of the earliest Danish kings, tracing their lineage back to divine or semi-divine figures.
 This narrative establishes a sense of legitimacy and antiquity for the Danish monarchy, connecting it to a primordial past.

 Potential Clues from Textual Analysis: